Paul Goldschmidt: 2011–2014

 The Diamondbacks made the postseason and played against the Milwaukee Brewers in the 2011 National League Division Series (NLDS).
 In Game 3, Goldschmidt hit a grand slam to extend the team's lead in its first victory of the series.
 His home run was the third grand slam by a rookie in MLB postseason history.
 The Diamondbacks lost the series in five games, and Goldschmidt batted .438 with six RBIs and an OBP of .526.

 Goldschmidt and Overbay made the Diamondbacks' Opening Day roster in 2012.
 Goldschmidt hit his first career regular-season grand slam on June 1, 2012, off of Chicago Cubs pitcher Carlos Mármol at Wrigley Field.
 Four days later, Goldschmidt hit another grand slam off St. Louis Cardinals reliever Maikel Cleto.
 Overbay played sparingly, and was designated for assignment at the end of July.
 In 2012, Goldschmidt played 145 games and batted .286 with 20 home runs, 82 runs, 82 RBIs, 43 doubles, and 18 stolen bases.

 Before the 2013 season, the Diamondbacks and Goldschmidt agreed to a $32 million contract covering the 2014 through 2018 seasons with a club option for the 2019 season worth $14.5 million.
 He would not have been eligible for salary arbitration until the 2014–15 offseason and free agency until the 2017–18 offseason.
-Goldschmidt was selected to the National League's team in the 2013 Major League Baseball All-Star Game.
-Goldschmidt doubled with two outs in the ninth inning, one of only three hits for the National League, and the only extra-base hit.
+Goldschmidt was selected to the National League (NL) team in the MLB All-Star Game.
+Goldschmidt doubled with two outs in the ninth inning, one of only three hits for the NL, and the only extra-base hit.
 On August 13, he hit a game-tying home run against the Baltimore Orioles in the bottom of the ninth inning to send the game into extra innings.
 Goldschmidt then hit a walk-off home run in the bottom of the eleventh.
 Goldschmidt hit a third grand slam on August 20, 2013, against J. J. Hoover of the Cincinnati Reds.
 In 160 games that season, he attained a .302 batting average, 36 home runs, and 125 RBI.
-Goldschmidt finished second in the voting for the National League's Most Valuable Player Award, behind Pittsburgh Pirates outfielder Andrew McCutchen.
+Goldschmidt finished second in the voting for the NL Most Valuable Player (MVP) Award, behind Pittsburgh Pirates outfielder Andrew McCutchen.
 He led MLB with four walk-off hits in 2013.

-Goldschmidt was the starting first baseman for the National League in the 2014 MLB All-Star Game.
+Goldschmidt was the starting first baseman for the NL in the 2014 All-Star Game.
 In 2014, Goldschmidt batted .300 with 19 home runs, 75 runs, and 69 RBIs.
 While playing against the Pittsburgh Pirates on August 1, Goldschmidt was hit by a pitch from Ernesto Frieri in the 9th inning.
 The resulting impact broke a bone in his left hand, which prematurely ended his season.